mintkey/Caffeinated/README.md

 # Caffeinated
- App that tells you if the amount of caffeine you're drinking is enough
+ App that tells you how much caffeine is right for you, based on type of drink and health factors such as amount of sleep, prior meal eaten, and any symptoms experienced after caffeine intake.